 Create a file container

-A file container is a temporary, private, and encrypted Amazon S3 data structure you can use to safely upload content you intend to push into a Push source or security identity provider.
-You will typically use a file container when you want to push:
+A file container is a temporary, private, and encrypted Amazon S3 data structure you can use to safely upload content that you intend to push into a Push source or security identity provider.
+You’ll typically use a file container when you want to push:

 Request template